eugenia1984/english/glossary.md

 - **pics** is a short form of pictures.
 When you take pics, you are using your camera or cell phone to capture images.

+- **pique one's interest**: this phrase means to stimulate or arouse someone's curiosity or interest in something.
+It's often used when something catches your attention and makes you want to learn more about it.
+Alongside this phrase, you will fill in the blanks with familiar words that you've already learned.

 - **places around here** refers to locations in the nearby vicinity or area.

 - **point of contact** refers to the person you can talk to or ask questions when you need help or information.
 This person acts as the main communicator or liaison for a specific matter or project.
 For example, `Laura is our point of contact for the new project` means you can go to Laura for information or assistance related to that project.